-The accompanying consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States of America.
+The accompanying consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States.

-Our consolidated financial statements include the accounts of Calavo Growers, Inc. and our wholly owned subsidiaries, Calavo Foods, Inc., Calavo de Mexico S.A. de C.V., Calavo Foods de Mexico S.A. de C.V., and Maui Fresh International, Inc. (Maui).
+Our consolidated financial statements include the accounts of Calavo Growers, Inc. and our wholly owned subsidiaries, Calavo Foods, Inc., Calavo de Mexico S.A. de C.V., Calavo Foods de Mexico S.A. de C.V., Maui Fresh International, Inc. (Maui), Hawaiian Sweet, Inc. ("HS") and Hawaiian Pride, LLC ("HP").
 Effective November 2007, we dissolved our Calavo Foods, Inc. subsidiary.
 Such dissolution did not have any impact on our financial position or our results of operations.
-All intercompany accounts and transactions have been eliminated.
+All intercompany accounts and transactions have been eliminated in consolidation.